Wishing you knew more about Aboriginal culture? Search no more.

 It's time for you to switch to constructive journalism and solutions-focused news.

 Media need to tell both sides of the story, even if one side is not convenient.
-Don't just rely on police and court reports, these help reinforce negative views.
+Don't just rely on police and court reports – overvaluing these reinforces negative views and bias.